vsimonovski/blog.js/content/blog/ydkjs/index.md

 ## Functions

-JavaScript implements first-class functions.
+JavaScript implements a first-class functions.
 This basically means that you can treat functions as any other type.
 You can pass them around, you can declare them inline, you can return them from other functions etc..

 Functions, as many other things in JS, are objects.
 So like in case with Array they can have properties too.
 More details about functions later on, for now here is small example: